important-basic-things/java-general/quiz/question-0009/question.md

+In a development environment, we usually run our Java program via IDE.
+But in a production environment, we should run Java program via command line.

 Now I have compiled a single file program *Hello.java* into *Hello.class*.
 I would like to run the program using the following command:

 ```bash